MLing592/AvalonDock/docs/readme.md

 # easy to use for example

-1. in nuget,install this package: ML592.AvalonDock.Themes.VS2022,include ML592.AvalonDock
+1. in nuget,install this package: ML592.AvalonDock.Themes.VS2022Preview,include ML592.AvalonDock.VS2022Preview, not publish now

 2. in App.xaml :